karahyx/GeneCTLR/README.md

 ## Acknowledgements

 This package was developed as part of an assessment for 2021 BCB410H:
-Applied Bioinfor- matics, University of Toronto, Toronto, CANADA.
+Applied Bioinformatics, University of Toronto, Toronto, CANADA.